gunamata/asciidoc-convertor/README.md

 ## How to run?

 Easiest way to run is via docker.
-Here are the commands.
+Run the docker command below from the root of a docusaurus project.
+At the end of the run, you should see new folders created with the asciidoc files.

 **Windows CMD:**